 It’s January, which for some also means Veganuary, an annual pilgrimage (without the travel) to a land of animal product-free living.
-If this is your first time considering a start to the year without meat, you might be a little worried about how you’ll make it all the way through, so we’ve gathered our best tips together to set you off in the right direction.
+If this is your first time starting a year without meat, you might be finding it a little tough at this midpoint, so we’ve gathered our top tips together to set you off in the right direction.
 Devour with delight…

 Wine Can Be Vegan